digipolisantwerp/generator-dgp-api-aspnetcore_yeoman/README.md

 # generator-dgp-api-aspnetcore

-> Yeoman generator for an ASP.NET Core 3.1 API project with csproj and MSBuild.
+> Yeoman generator for an ASP.NET 5.0 API project with csproj and MSBuild.

 ## Installation